dearoneesama/troll-string-util/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)](https://github.com/dearoneesama/troll-string-util/blob/main/LICENSE)
 [![GitHub](https://img.shields.io/badge/GitHub-8A2BE2?style=for-the-badge&logo=github)](https://github.com/dearoneesama/troll-string-util)

 This project contains string formatting utilities for embedded applications which use fixed-size strings and where exceptions, run-time type info (RTTI) and dynamic memory allocations are unavailable.
-It relies on and complements the libraries [etl](https://github.com/ETLCPP/etl) and [fpm](https://github.com/MikeLankamp/fpm).
+It relies on and complements the library [etl](https://github.com/ETLCPP/etl).
 It requires C++17 at minimum.

 Some useful functionalities for displaying that `troll` provides include:
 * Substituting values into string's placeholders (format string)